DefinitionBy Mayo Clinic Staff

 Baby acne is acne that develops on a newborn's skin.
 Baby acne can occur anywhere on the face, but usually appears on the cheeks, nose and forehead.
 Baby acne is common — and temporary.
 There's little you can do to prevent baby acne.
-The best treatment for baby acne is usually none at all.
+Baby acne usually clears up on its own, without scarring.